 If you’re lucky, the requester will respond quickly with whether or not they’ve chosen your company for the project.
 Most likely, however, you’ll hear nothing but crickets regarding their decision until weeks have passed and you’ve already moved on to the next RFP or project.
 But if you’re proactive about following up with your prospect, you’ll show them your continued investment and interest in their business, increasing your chances of beating out your competitors.

 QuoteRoller recommends waiting at least three to five business days before reaching out.
-However, if you’re using an email or proposal tracking tool and notice the prospect has opened the proposal, it’s safe to contact them after a few hours.
+However, if you’re using an email or contract proposal tracking tool and notice the prospect has opened the proposal, it’s safe to contact them after a few hours.
 Check out this blog post from WebStrategies for ideas on what to say in your follow-up.

 Another good idea to ensure you stay on top of your prospect follow-up is to automate it.
 Client management tools like Keap let businesses create email campaigns designed for automatic follow-up.
 They can be altered and controlled as needed, but remove the extra work of manual follow-up, so you can focus on other parts of your business until you receive your desired response.

 The final point we want to make with this guide is that you can’t expect to win them all.
-Sometimes, no matter how awesome your proposal is, and how perfect a fit you think your business is for the job, there will be other elements out of your hands that make a prospect decide to choose a different company.
+Sometimes, no matter how awesome your contract proposal is, and how perfect a fit you think your business is for the job, there will be other elements out of your hands that make a prospect decide to choose a different company.

 But if you’re diligent with your research, cover all the bases of the RFP, and provide a clean, organized proposal each time you respond to a RFP, you’re guaranteed to impress your prospects and leave your competitors in the dust.